aeternity/AEXs/AEXS/aex-2.md

 - `ae:walletDetail`: Invoked by `wallet`.
 This contains encrypted information about the current active account address and extra wallet methods.
 Everytime there is a change of address(active address) in wallet, the wallet needs to invoke this method to let the `sdk` know about the change.
 - `ae:sign`: Invoked by `sdk` when required to sign the transaction.
 - `ae:broadcast`: Invoked by `wallet` after it has signed the transaction.
+- `ae:broadcastResponse`: Invoked by `SDK` to inform wallet about a successful or failed transaction broadcast.
+If there is a failure, the SDK will also provide a reason for the failure.
 - `ae:deregister`: Invoked by `wallet` to deregister itself from the `sdk`.

 #### Wallet Provided Methods